shionhonda/hippocampus-garden/content/blog/best_papers_2020/index.md

 OpenAI releases the GPT-3 model as an API instead of pre-trained weights.
 If you wish to use it, join the [waitlist](https://beta.openai.com/) for the beta version.

-### Bootstrap Your Own Latent A New Approach to Self-Supervised Learning
+### Bootstrap Your Own Latent: A New Approach to Self-Supervised Learning
 - Authors: Jean-Bastien Grill, Florian Strub, Florent Altché, Corentin Tallec, Pierre H. Richemond, Elena Buchatskaya, Carl Doersch, Bernardo Avila Pires, Zhaohan Daniel Guo, Mohammad Gheshlaghi Azar, Bilal Piot, Koray Kavukcuoglu, Rémi Munos, Michal Valko
 - Link: https://arxiv.org/abs/2006.07733
 - Released in: June 2020